 For each PSI plasmid, the PSI:Biology-MR collects detailed information including information about the vector, insert, and protein expression, which is curated by a PhD level scientist and is stored in the DNASU plasmid repository (https://dnasu.org).
 Each plasmid is sequence verified upon receipt and stored in state-of-the-art automated freezer storage system that is linked to DNASU.
 Through DNASU, researchers can search for and request plasmid samples from the collection.
 DNASU is also linked to the PSI-Nature Structural Biology Knowledgebase (SBKB), which facilitates cross-referencing of a particular plasmid to protein annotations and experimental data.
 Please see our slide show for more information about the repository and an overview of how to submit and order plasmids.

 Another mission of the PSI:Biology-MR has been to simplify the Material Transfer Agreement (MTA) process, thus decreasing the time it takes for institutions to deposit or receive plasmids.
 To achieve this goal, the PSI:Biology-MR pioneered two documents: the Depositor’s Agreement, which sets forth the terms with the depositor’s institution for the PSI:Biology-MR to distribute deposited plasmids, and the Expedited Process MTA, which institutions sign to allow their researchers to receive any plasmid from the PSI:Biology-MR without the burden of signing an MTA for each request.

-To learn more about the MR and how to use these resources for your research, here are two publications:
+To learn more about the MR and how to use these resources for your research, here are our three publications: